My life as a dental student

 10 Top tips for starting your clinical placement

-The transition from non-clinical to clinical in Dentistry is a huge step-up, regardless of where you attend University.
-I have written this brief but jam-packed guide as I wish someone had given me tips before I started clinic/placement.
+The transition from non-clinical to clinical in dentistry is a huge step-up, regardless of where you attend university.
+I have written this brief-but-jam-packed guide as I wish someone had given me tips before I started clinic/placement.

 I hope these tips can help you dive into your clinical career at university.
 Good luck!